What Causes Medical Pain?

 - "TENS" stands for transcutaneous electrical nerve stimulation.
 This is a palm-sized device that uses a small amount of electrical current to help the body shut down incoming pain messages at the level of the spinal cord.
 It can be useful for localized pain (pain in a specific area) and has few side effects.

 At Cincinnati Children's Hospital Medical Center, we offer a wide variety of pain therapies.
-These include medicines and high-tech therapies, as well as humanistic and holistic health.
+These include medicines and high-tech therapies, as well as humanistic and integrative health.
 Your child's doctors and nurses will work with you to find the combination that is right for your child.
 For severe or complicated pain conditions, your child's doctor may consult with the Pain Management Service at Cincinnati Children's.

 Your primary pediatrician or family physician can handle most of the common types of pain.
 If basic evaluation and treatments have not helped, your child's primary doctor may refer you to a specialist.
 For example, an orthopaedic surgeon will have options for the best care of a broken bone or sprained ankle.
 A hematologist will help manage sickle cell disease pain.
 Gastroenterologists can help evaluate abdominal pain.